mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 When Terran colonists poured into the Trojan Reach thousands of years ago, its most habitable planets were settled first.
 Colonists claimed worlds that had plentiful liquid water, a breathable atmosphere and a stable primary star.
-The region’s less optimal systems were bypassed during the first wave.
+The region's less optimal systems were bypassed during the first wave.

 Early in the second wave, in approximately -2025, an industrialist by